Book of Mormon Changes, Why?

 “Perhaps David Whitmer unconsciously added his own ideas as he spoke on the translation method.
 He could legitimately speak on the physical appearance of translation but had no personal knowledge of the translation itself.”
 (By the Gift and Power of God Richard Lloyd Anderson, Ensign, Sept, 1977)

-Could it be that the old miracle method of translation story — a stone in a hat — is no longer believable, and quite frankly, an embarrassing detail best forgotten from the Church’s early years?
+Could it be that the old miracle method of translation story — a stone in a hat — was no longer believable, and quite frankly, an embarrassing detail best forgotten from the Church’s early years?

 The Record Gets Worse: